Julia Parker

 profilephoto

-Julia Parker is the Principal Beamline Scientist on Beamline I14.
+Julia Parker is the Science Group Leader and Principal Beamline Scientist on Beamline I14.
 Julia joined Diamond in 2007 and worked as the Senior Support Scientist for the High Resolution Powder Diffraction Beamline before starting on I14 in 2012.

 Tel: +44 (0) 1235 778924